Incremental Computation: What Is the Essence?

 If \m{f_1(x)} is computed only inside a branch with a condition, e.g., \m{x \neq null}, in \m{f(x)}, then replacement of \m{f_1(x)} in \m{f(x\oplus y)} must be in a branch where \m{x \neq null} holds.

 \item[P2.
 Caching intermediate results.]
-The problem is to use helpful values computed while computing \m{f(x)}, not just the return value.
+The problem is to use helpful intermediate values computed while computing \m{f(x)}, not just the return value.
 But, which values and how to use them?

-With P1 solved, the conceptually simplest solution is \defn{cache-and-prune}: (1) transform \m{f} to cache all intermediate values in the return value. yielding \m{f_{cache}}, (2) use P1 to incrementalize \m{f_{cache}}, yielding \m{f_{cache}'}, and (3) prune \m{f_{cache}'} and \m{f_{cache}} to retain only values needed for obtaining the original return value.
+With P1 solved, the conceptually simplest solution for P2 is \defn{cache-and-prune}: (1) transform \m{f} to cache all intermediate values in the return value, yielding \m{f_{cache}}, (2) use P1 to incrementalize \m{f_{cache}}, yielding \m{f_{cache}'}, and (3) prune \m{f_{cache}'} and \m{f_{cache}} to retain only values needed for obtaining the original return value.
+Step (1) is straightforward.
+Step (3) identifies values in the result \m{r_{cache}} of \m{f_{cache}(x)} that are used in computing the original return value in \m{f_{cache}'(x,y,r_{cache})}; this process may repeat because computing the identified values in \m{f_{cache}'(x,y,r_{cache})} may use other values in \m{r_{cache}}.

 Alternatively, \defn{selective caching} can (1) use and extend solutions to P1 to identify, in \m{f(x\oplus y)}, computations on \m{x} that are intermediate computations in \m{f(x)}, (2) transform \m{f} to cache such computation results in the return value, and (3) use P1 to incrementalize the transformed program.
+This process may repeat because computing the cached values after \m{\oplus} may use values of other intermediate computations.

 \item[P3.
 Discovering auxiliary information.]
 The problem is to use also values not computed in \m{f(x)} at all but that can help in computing \m{f(x\oplus y)}.
 But, where to find such values, and how to use them?